How to Enjoy University Circle on a Budget

 Cleveland Museum of Natural History

-On Sundays, Cleveland and East Cleveland residents can gain free admission to the Cleveland Museum of Natural History (CMNH) with proof of residency.
+On weekends, City of Cleveland, East Cleveland, Brooklyn, Euclid, Garfield Heights, Maple Heights, and Warrensville Heights residents can gain free admission to the Cleveland Museum of Natural History (CMNH) with proof of residency.
 On every day of the week, CMNH also offers $1 per ticket for up to four tickets when you present your SNAP EBT card thanks to the Museums for All program. *

 Other discounts to CMNH include discounted admission when you present your school ID, as well as 50% off admission if you are a Veteran, Active Military, Teacher, or First Responder.